 - Genki Girl: Cassie is very cheerful.

-- Hair of Gold, Heart of Gold: Has blonde hair, a Nice Girl, and is quite Adorkable.
+- Hair of Gold, Heart of Gold: A Nice Girl with blonde hair to boot.

 - Heroic Bastard: Her parents were not married when she was conceived and she's a superhero.

 - Heroic Build: She has a muscular build and is a superheroine.

 - Hooked Up Afterwards: With Tim Drake, with a sad twist — it was Wally's death and the realization of how short life is that drove her to make the first move towards him.